Tasman Dr Update

 The limiting factor for evacuation time is not the number of traffic lanes on Tasman, but rather the number of exits from each park, which is not changing under this project.
 However, after a natural disaster, driving is not always the best option.
 This project enables people to evacuate on foot and by bicycle, which is faster and more efficient.

 In early 2025, the City removed 23 beautiful trees on the North side of Tasman Dr between Fair Oaks Ave and Vienna Dr. The trees were a non-native species with particularly invasive roots, which were damaging water lines and properties in the Casa De Amigos mobile home park.
-The only way to replant the trees is if it is included in this project (as per 3 City Councilmembers).
-New trees will add shade and restore Tasman Dr's beautiful tree canopy.
+This project will add up to 35 new trees (with less invasive roots) to Tasman Dr. They will provide shade and restore Tasman Dr's beautiful tree canopy.